The Met: Live in HD supported financially by the Foundation of the Arts and Music in Asia, a Hong Kong-registered charity.

 FAMA Vice-Chairman

-- from The New Criterion
+- from New York Classical Review

 Read More